Italy - Factors to watch on October 10

 Italy’s Maire Tecnimont said on Wednesday it has finalized the sale to builder Salini of a 40 percent indirect stake in the project company for the construction of the Copenhagen metro.
 The deal is worth 15 million euros.

-The lender’s CEO Fabrizio Viola will attend a conference in Rome on Thursday.
+The lender’s CEO Fabrizio Viola will attend conference in Rome on Thursday.

-* French insurer AXA will take part in a 2.5 billion euro capital increase the Italian bank has to carry out by the end of 2014, its chief executive told Corriere della Sera daily on Thursday.

 The company said a debt restructuring ordered by an Italian court has started on Wednesday.